catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

 variables.
 Use the standard variables provided by an OpenStack RC file as described in :ref:`source-rc-file`.
-These variables are read by the Ansible ``os_auth`` module, and will provide Ansible with the credentials required to access the Catalyst Cloud APIs.
+These variables are read by the Ansible ``os_auth`` module, and will provide Ansible with the credentials required to access the Sky TV APIs.

 .. note::